-Here are a few things to do before enlisting a real estate agent to increase your chances of hiring the right agent.
+Here are a few things to do before enlisting a real estate agent to increase your chances of hiring the right person.

 Determine what you’ll need help with

 When you hire a realtor to sell your house, you’re establishing a relationship with an agent you’re hoping you can count on throughout the entire selling process.

 So you want to make sure that the agent knows what you need help with before hiring them.

 Suppose you’re selling a rental property or have already purchased your new home (and moved out) before your house will be listed.
 In that case, you may need help:

 - Meeting service providers (handyman, inspectors, etc.) at your property